-The state evaluator and the regional evaluators collected primary and secondary data at the county, regional, and state levels between September 1, 2016 and July 30, 2017.
-The state evaluator met with the regional evaluators at a statewide conference in September 2016 to discuss the expectations of the regional needs assessment for the third year.
+The state evaluator and the regional evaluators collected primary and secondary data at the county, regional, and state levels between September 1, 2017 and May 30, 2018.
+The state evaluator met with the regional evaluators at a statewide conference in September 2017 to discuss the expectations of the regional needs assessment for the fourth year.

-Between September 2016 and July 2017, the state evaluator met with regional evaluators via bi-weekly conference calls to discuss the criteria for processing and collecting data.
-The information was primarily gathered through established secondary sources including federal and state government agencies.
+Between September and July the State Evaluator meet with Regional Evaluators via bi-weekly conference calls to discuss the criteria for processing and collecting data.
+The information is primarily gathered through established secondary sources including federal and state government agencies.
 In addition, region-specific data collected through local law enforcement, community coalitions, school districts and local-level governments are included to address the unique regional needs of the community.
-Additionally, qualitative data was collected through primary sources such as surveys and focus groups conducted with stakeholders and participants at the regional level.
+Additionally, qualitative data is collected through primary sources such as surveys and focus groups conducted with stakeholders and participants at the regional level.

-Primary and secondary data sources were identified when developing the methodology behind this document.
+Primary and secondary data sources are identified when developing the methodology behind this document.
 Readers can expect to find information from the American Community Survey, Texas Department of Public Safety, Texas School Survey of Drug and Alcohol Use, and the Community Commons, among others.
 Also, adults and youth in the region were selected as primary sources.